 Please provide as much notice as possible, so that we can arrange your visit around our pre-existing commitments.

 The Food Pantry supplies a range of basic food and hygiene products.
 Food items are non-perishable and include, for example; rice, pasta, noodles, cereals, tinned legumes, vegetables, and tuna.
 Basic hygiene products include toothpaste, soap, toilet paper, sanitary menstrual items and more.

 We often have donations from the UNE community available; these food items are often different to what we usually stock.
 Generally, the available items do not change throughout the year.

 All students can take up to 12 items per visit.
 This can be made up of 12 food items, or a combination of food and hygiene items.
-There is a limit of 2 hygiene items per student.
-For example, if you took the maximum amount (2) of hygiene items, you could get 10 food items.

 Online students are eligible to use the Food Pantry.
 However, we are only able to offer the Food Pantry from the Armidale UNE campus.
 Please take note of the Food Pantry opening times.
 If you are ever visiting the Armidale UNE campus and want to use the Food Pantry, get in touch!